01-edu/public/subjects/linear-stats/README.md

 This data represents a graph in which the values of the x axis are the number of the lines (0, 1, 2, 3, 4, 5 ...) and the values of the y axis are the actual numbers (189, 113, 121, 114, 145, 110...).

-To run your program will be used a command similar to this one if your project is made in Go:
+To run your program, a command similar to this one will be used if your project is made in Go:

 ```sh
 >$ go run your-program.go data.txt